The Lady Killer (album): Accolades

 The Lady Killer was nominated for a Grammy Award for Best Pop Vocal Album, presented at the 54th Grammy Awards in 2012.
 The song "Fool for You", featuring Melanie Fiona, won Grammy Awards for Best Traditional R&B Performance and Best R&B Song.
 "Fuck You" won the Grammy Award for Best Urban/Alternative Performance and was nominated for Record of the Year and Song of the Year.

 Track listing

 The Platinum Edition

 Green released The Platinum Edition of The Lady Killer on November 28, 2011.
-The repackaged album contains the single "Anyway", released on December 11, 2011, which will serve as the album's sixth overall single and first platinum edition single.
+The repackaged album contains the single "Anyway", released on December 11, 2011, which served as the album's sixth overall single and first single from the Platinum Edition.
 Other new tracks include "Scarlet Fever" and the single version of "I Want You (Hold on to Love)".
 "Love Gun" and "No One's Gonna Love You" are also new for international markets.
 "Please" (featuring Selah Sue) was removed.